New Territories: British assumption of sovereignty

-Although the Convention was signed on the 9 June 1898 and became effective on 1 July, the British did not take over the New Territories immediately.
-During this period, there was no Hong Kong Governor and Wilsone Black acted as administrator.
-James Stewart Lockhart, the Colonial Secretary of Hong Kong, was sent back from England to make a survey of New Territories before formal transfer.
+Although the convention was signed on the 9 June 1898 and became effective on 1 July, the British did not take over the New Territories immediately.
+During this period, there was no Hong Kong governor and Wilsone Black acted as administrator.
+James Stewart Lockhart, the colonial secretary of Hong Kong, was sent back from England to make a survey of New Territories before formal transfer.
 The survey found that the new frontier at Sham Chun River (Shenzhen river) suggested by Wilsone Black was far from ideal.
 It excluded the town of Shenzhen (Sham Chun), and the boundary would divide the town.
 There was no mountain range as a natural border.
 Lockhart suggested moving the frontier to the line of hills north of Shenzhen.
 This suggestion was not received favourably and the Chinese official suggested the frontier be moved to the hill much further south of the Sham Chun River.
 It was settled in March 1899 that the boundary remain at the Sham Chun River.

-The new Hong Kong Governor Henry Blake arrived in November 1898.
-The date for the takeover of the New Territories was fixed as 17 April 1899 and Tai Po was chosen as the administrative centre.
-However the transfer was not smooth and peaceful.
-Before the handover in early April, Captain Superintendent of Police, Francis Henry May and some policemen erected a flagstaff and temporary headquarters at Tai Po and posted the Governor's proclamation of the takeover date.
+The new Hong Kong governor, Henry Blake, arrived in November 1898.
+The date for the takeover of the New Territories was fixed as 17 April 1899, and Tai Po was chosen as the administrative centre.
+The transfer was not smooth and peaceful.
+In early April 1899, the captain superintendent of police, Francis Henry May, and some policemen erected a flagstaff and temporary headquarters at Tai Po and posted the governor's proclamation of the takeover date.
 Fearing for their traditional land rights, in the Six-Day War of 1899, a number of clans attempted to resist the British, mobilising clan militias that had been organised and armed to protect against longshore raids by pirates.
 The militia men attempted a frontal attack against the temporary police station in Tai Po that was the main British base but were beaten back by superior force of arms.
 An attempt by the clansmen at guerilla warfare was put down by the British near Lam Tsuen with over 500 Chinese men killed, and collapsed when British artillery was brought to bear on the walled villages of the clansmen.
 Most prominent of the villages in the resistance Kat Hing Wai, of the Tang clan, was symbolically disarmed, by having its main gates dismounted and removed.
 However, in order to prevent future resistance the British made concessions to the indigenous inhabitants with regards to land use, land inheritance and marriage laws; the majority of which remained in place into the 1960s when polygamy was outlawed.
 Some of the concessions with regard to land use and inheritance remain in place in Hong Kong to this day and is a source of friction between indigenous inhabitants and other Hong Kong residents.